ddc-java-12/personal-android-project-HDawson-coder/docs/index.md

 menu: Overview
 order: 0
 ---
-## Summary
+## Project Introduction and Summary

+* Summary

-Garden Buddy will provide services to help gardeners better track their plants and know when the prime times are to plant them.
-This app will also suggest the best places to plant the starters based on the number of rows the user chooses.
+> Garden Buddy will provide services to help gardeners keep notes of eventful observations and keep a list of current planted plants.

+* Why I chose this application

+>I chose this project because my mother is a gardener, and she told me she wishes there were more tools out there to help people who are gardening.
+I feel this app will be helpful as a way to track notable incidents to help gardeners prepare for future incidents that could be prevented by proactively taking steps to prevent another similar incident from happening.

+* Key Functional Elements

+> The app will allow a user to hold a list of plants and assign notes to the individual types of plants.
+Such as
+> assigning notes to cucumbers so a user can keep track of when the squash bugs came and destroyed the cucumbers and
+> better prepare themselves for the following year.

 ## Intended users